alex/letsencrypt-aws/README.rst

 letsencrypt-aws
 ===============

-This will eventually be a program that can be run in the background which automatically provisions and updates certificates on your AWS infrastructure.
+``letsencrypt-aws`` is a program that can be run in the background which automatically provisions and updates certificates on your AWS infrastructure using the AWS APIs and Let's Encrypt.

 Status
 ------